the-architech-xyz/landing/ARCHITECTURE_SESSION_README.md

 ---

-**The Architecture Session** represents a significant evolution from scroll-driven animations to a premium, cinematic experience that better showcases The Architect's AI capabilities while providing users with full control over their viewing experience.
+**The architechure Session** represents a significant evolution from scroll-driven animations to a premium, cinematic experience that better showcases The architech's AI capabilities while providing users with full control over their viewing experience.